 The full name of the day commemorating the victims of the Holocaust is “Yom Hashoah Ve-Hagevurah“– literally the “Day of (Remembrance of) the Holocaust and the Heroism.”
 It is marked on the 27th day in the month of Nisan — a week after the seventh day of Passover, and a week before Yom Hazikaron (Memorial Day for Israel’s fallen soldiers).
-When the 27th of Nisan falls on a Friday or Sunday, Yom Hashoah is observed the previous Thursday or the following Sunday, respectively, to avoid adjacency with Shabbat.
+When the 27th of Nisan falls on a Friday or Sunday, Yom Hashoah is shifted a day to avoid conflicting with Shabbat.
 (The Hebrew calendar is fixed so that the 27th never falls on Shabbat itself.)

 The date was selected by the Knesset (Israeli Parliament) on April 12, 1951.
 The full name became formal in a law that was enacted by the Knesset on August 19, 1953.
 Although the date was established by the Israeli government, it has become a day commemorated by Jewish communities and individuals worldwide.

 In the early 1950s, education about the Holocaust emphasized the suffering inflicted on millions of European Jews by the Nazis.
 Surveys conducted in the late 1950s indicated that young Israelis did not sympathize with the victims of the Holocaust, since they believed that European Jews were “led like sheep for slaughter.”
 The Israeli educational curriculum began to shift the emphasis to documenting how Jews resisted their Nazi tormentors through “passive resistance”–retaining their human dignity in the most unbearable conditions–and by “active resistance,” fighting the Nazis in the ghettos and joining underground partisans who battled the Third Reich in its occupied countries.